BobyMCbobs/gha-sync-scan-and-build/README.md

 # gha-sync-scan-and-build
 Test GHA for image syncing, scanning and building

+# Purpose

+- sync to vendor images
+- build container images
+- run security scans again each destination image in configuration

+The repo is mostly concerned with base images or images used in build processes.

 # Features

 - declarative image sync management, given source and destination